AjobsTech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that counts the number of directories and sub-directories in the current directory.
-Curendt directories not taken into account.
-Hidden directories counted
+a script that displays the 10 newest files in the current directory. one per line and sorted from the newest to the oldest.